 background with a paper fastener.
 I had a whole big bag of them from when we

-.
+made these pin wheels.
 Those were really cute.

 But I digress.
 With the big circle attached to the other paper, I used a